Skip to content

 Deployment

 The core manifest.
 Pay close attention to probes, resource limits, and graceful shutdown configuration.
-This manifest configures a 3-replica Deployment with rolling update strategy, pod security context, topology spread constraints, startup/liveness/readiness probes against Connectum's HTTP health endpoints, resource limits, and a preStop hook for graceful endpoint de-registration.
+A Deployment configures a rolling update strategy, pod security context, topology spread constraints, startup/liveness/readiness probes against Connectum's HTTP health endpoints, resource limits, and a preStop hook for graceful endpoint de-registration.

 Service